kpto/ClusterSheep/README.md

 <a name="usage-cluster-refinement"></a>
 ## Cluster refinement

 Cluster refinement is a demonstrative feature to show the value of cluster structure.
 By computing [betweenness centrality](https://en.wikipedia.org/wiki/Betweenness_centrality) of each node, it identifies bridges within a cluster and remove them to produce clearer clusters.
-Using the same example cluster [shown above](#usage-visualization), two sub-clusters having different peptide identifications are bridged by the middle node.
+Using the same example cluster [shown above](#usage-visualization-cluster-viewer), two sub-clusters having different peptide identifications are bridged by the middle node.
 You can expect the betweenness centrality of that node will be a lot higher than other nodes and thus the node is detected and removed, releasing the two sub-clusters.

 Since this feature is not officially a part of ClusterSheep, by default it is turned off.
-You can turn it on in a config file with parameter `cr_outlier_threshold`, see section [Advanced](#usage-clustering-advanced) for detail about config file.
+You can turn it on in a configuration file with parameter `cr_outlier_threshold`, see section [Configuration](#usage-clustering-advanced-configuration) for detail about configuration file.

 <a name="limitation"></a>
 ## Limitation

-Although ClusterSheep is built with big data in mind, the graph building process after pairwise similarity computation may still take tremendous amount of ram if there is too many spectra are clustered together.
+Although ClusterSheep is built with big data in mind, the graph building process after pairwise similarity computation may still take unhandleable amount of ram if a cluster contains too many spectra.
 This is because ClusterSheep depends on graph-tool for all graph related processing and graph-tool does not support memory-mapping.
 Depending on a third party package reduces the development time of ClusterSheep significantly, but ClusterSheep will need a customized graph processing component that guarantees low memory use in the future.
 Before this happens, ClusterSheep is not truly a software that can handle big data.

+If the value of dot product threshold is too low, all spectra will be clustered together and form a gigantic cluster.
+As long as the value is reasonable, clustering millions of spectra should not be a problem.

 <a name="future"></a>
 ## Future